 Another significant problem for implementers has been the quality of Microsoft's management tools.
 IT departments implementing Active Directory manage it through the Microsoft management console - the central resource in Windows 2000 into which "snap-ins" are added for the management of particular resources.

-"The stuff that Microsoft provides is like a lot of systems management stuff - it's OK as a first pass, but if you want more, you need to look at third-party software," says Polley.
+"The stuff that Microsoft provides is like a lot of systems management stuff - it's OK as a pass, but if you want more, you need to look at third-party software," says Polley.

 Microsoft provides the basic operations framework for tasks such as creating users and other resources to be stored in the directory, for example, but implementers cannot assume that things will always run smoothly.
 "If you get errors, you have to find them and go fix them, and we're at a point where there is very little scope for repairing those things," warns Polley.